 Type I FIBOs (including registered financial institutions) conduct transactions with a large number of investors including individual investors, thereby playing a central role in the market, and IMBOs are entrusted with fund management for investors' interests.
-The SESC will, in principle, conduct regular inspections on Type I FIBOs and IMBOs in view of their positions to play central roles in the markets, and verify their financial soundness and the appropriateness of their business operations.
+The SESC will, in principle, conduct regular inspections on Type I FIBOs and IMBOs in view of their positions to play central roles in the markets.
+The SESC will conduct regular inspections on Type II FIBOs, particularly on those which sell funds to many individual investors from the viewpoint of investor protection.

 CRAs assign credit ratings highly influential on the investors' decision-making, and publish and widely provide them to users.
-The SESC will, in principle, conduct regular inspections on CRAs and verify their business management systems in light of their roles as information infrastructure in the financial and capital markets and in view of the purpose of the international financial regulatory reform.
+The SESC will, in principle, conduct regular inspections on CRAs in light of their roles as information infrastructure in the financial and capital markets and in view of the purpose of the international financial regulatory reform.

 In effect, however, due to the severe human resource constraint at the SESC, it would be difficult to conduct regular inspections uniformly across all the above business types.
-The SESC will take a flexible approach in deciding the frequency and the scope of inspection of each business type, while endeavoring to grasp its overall circumstances in close cooperation with supervisory departments.
+The SESC will take a flexible approach in deciding the frequency and the scope of inspection of each business type, while endeavoring to grasp the overall circumstances in close cooperation with supervisory departments.